billg-splunk/bg-utils/LogObserver-Logs2Metrics.md

 sudo chmod 755 /etc/otel/collector/fluentd/conf.d/logstometrics.conf
 ```

-It's importand that the td-agent user can access where the log file exists, so change the permissions if needed.
+It's important that the td-agent user can access where the log file exists, so change the permissions if needed.
 You can test with:
 ```
 sudo -u td-agent test -r /home/ubuntu/logstometrics.txt || echo "fail"
 ```